 ON SUNDAY, at 8 PM: IT’S TIME TO SLEEP!

-You’ve been waiting for this delightful moment for long time… You are in your room, looking for a movie, with a sweater around your shoulders and a plate of pasta pasta shells and ham – your secret gastronomic weakness.
+You’ve been waiting for this delightful moment for long time… You are in your room, looking for a movie, wearing your coziest sweater and with a big a plate of pasta on your knee.

-This evening it will be “Damned” by Luchino Visconti.
-Of course, it’s not a funny film but one the most outstanding and the famous movies of his time (in 1969, a whole program).
-The wealthy aristocratic Von Essenbeck family witness the rise of the Nazis.
-Faults grow more apparent in the characters and each one, in turn, moves in a different direction… Have a good weekend!
+This evening it will be “Damned”, Luchino Visconti’s 1969 classic.
+Of course, this isn’t a funny film but one of the most outstanding and the famous movies of its time.
+The wealthy aristocratic Essenbeck family witness the rise of the Nazis.
+Faults grow more apparent in the characters and each one, in turn, moves in a different direction… Difficult viewing but a cinematic classic.

 THIS WEEKEND SOUNDTRACK